 - The AT designation is formal recognition of your practical accounting skills and experience

-- Choose from one of three pathways to become an AT and broaden your career options
+- Choose from one of two pathways to become an AT and broaden your career options

 - ATs may be able to work in financial roles including payroll, account management, budget preparation and more